encord-team/encord-active/docs/docs/cli/import-coco-project.md

 You can provide any path to each of the arguments as long as the first one is a directory of images and the second is an annotations file following the [COCO data format](https://cocodataset.org/#format-data).
 :::

-If this is your first time using Encord Active, you will need the path to your private `ssh-key` associated with Encord and a projects directory where all projects should be stored.
+If this is your first time using Encord Active, you will need the path to your private `ssh-key` associated with Encord.
 Don't worry!
 The script will guide you on the way if you don't know it already.

 Running the importer will do the following things.